hucker/splint/README.md

 ## What are @attributes

 Each rule function can be assigned attributes that define metadata about the rule function.
-Attributes are at the heart of how `splint` allows you to filter, sort, select tests to run and view.
+Attributes are at the heart of how `splint` allows you to filter, sort, select tests to run and view by adding decorators to your check funcitons.

  1. `tag` zero or more strings that can be used for filtering results.
  2. `phase` a single string that indicates a phase of testing/development